成人大片

 PHYSIOTH 3002 - Neurological Physiotherapy Practice

 Students will explore core knowledge, skills and attitudes relevant to physiotherapy management of common neurological problems.
 The emphasis will be on evidence-based assessment and intervention for people living with neurological dysfunction across the lifespan and in various health care settings.
-Using an enquiry-based learning approach, case examples will include, but not be limited to stroke, multiple sclerosis, Parkinson's disease and cerebral palsy.
-The World Health Organisation International Classification of Function Disability and Health will provide a framework that supports a person-centred focus.
-Students will learn in a blended setting, with face to face classes supported by guided online activities.
+Using an enquiry-based learning approach, case examples will include, but not be limited to stroke, multiple sclerosis, Parkinson's Disease, Spinal Cord Injury, and brain injury. the World Health Organisation International Classification of Function Disability and Health will provide a framework that supports a person-centred focus.
+Students will learn in a blended setting, with face-to-face classes supported by guided online activities.

 • General Course Information